 It should be noted that during the October 18, 2010, meeting, as was also true of all full committee meetings, several members of the committee remained opposed to non-consensual lateral screening and to amendment of the current D.C.
 Rule.
 Those committee members expressed concerns primarily about the effectiveness of screens in protecting confidential information (especially in small firm settings), about the appearance of impropriety, and about violations, real or perceived, of the duty of loyalty lawyers owe to former clients.
-Nevertheless, because the majority of the committee supported lateral screening (and in consideration of the comments received by the committee that unanimously supported lateral screening), all committee members worked together to draft clear and appropriate language to effectuate a lateral screening rule.
+Nevertheless, because the majority of the committee supported lateral screening (and in consideration of the committee members vorked together to draft clear and appropriate language to effectuate a lateral screening rule.